hannojg/expo/docs/pages/development-app/installation.md

 import App from "./App";
 ```

 > Note: This will only affect the application in which you make this change.
-If you are using your custom client to load multiple applications, you'll need to add this import statement to each of them.
+If you are using your development app to load multiple applications, you'll need to add this import statement to each of them.

 ### Loading published updates

-The Development Client can also be used to open and preview published updates to your app.
+Development apps can also open and preview published updates to your app.
 To add this feature, you need to add `expo-updates@0.8.0` or newer to your app if it isn't already installed, and add a small additional integration in your `AppDelegate.m` and `MainApplication.java` files.

 1. [Install and set up `react-native-unimodules` in your project](../bare/installing-unimodules.md), if you have not already done so.
 2. [Install and set up `expo-updates` in your project](../bare/installing-updates.md), if you have not already done so.